realworldocaml/book/en/imperative-programming.md

 ## `for` and `while` loops

-OCaml provides support for traditional imperative looping constructs, in particular, `for` and `while` loops, even though neither of them is strictly necessary.
-Anything you can do with such a loop you can also do with a recursive function, and you can also write higher-order functions like `Array.iter` that cover much of the same ground.

-Nonetheless, explicit `for` and `while` loops are both more idiomatic for imperative programming and often more concise.
+OCaml provides support for traditional imperative looping constructs, in particular, `for` and `while` loops.
+Neither of these constructs is strictly necessary, since they can be simulated with recursive functions.
+Nonetheless, explicit `for` and `while` loops are both more concise and more idiomatic when programming imperatively.

 The `for` loop is the simpler of the two.
 Indeed, we've already seen the `for` loop in action&#x2014;the `iter` function in `Dictionary` is